 If arrival is delayed, we will make every effort to accommodate your full appointment, but this is not always possible.
 Service time may be abbreviated to avoid delays for other appointments, and are charged at full value.

 Appointments that cannot be kept must give at least a 24-hour notice by calling or texting 315.
 288.3900 – NOT email.
 Email will not be considered if less than 24-hours notice is given.
 If you fail to attend the session, you will be charged for a full session.

 Fees and Session Length

-Sessions are usually 53 minutes in length.
+Sessions are 45 to 53 minutes in length.

 In addition to scheduled appointments, there may be times that we charge for other professional services you may need.
 Other services may include report writing, telephone conversations lasting longer than 15 minutes, consulting with other professionals with your permission, preparation of records or treatment summaries, and the time spent performing any other service you may request of us.

 If you need to contact your therapist between sessions, please leave a message on their voice mail.
 They may not be immediately available; however, will attempt to return your call within 24 hours.
 Please note that face-to-face sessions are highly preferable to phone sessions.
 However, in the event that you are out of town, sick or need additional support, phone sessions are available.

 If a true emergency situation arises, please call 911 or any local emergency room.

 TCC therapists are not on any insurance panels and TCC will not submit any claims to insurance companies for payment.
 Some insurance policies will reimburse therapy services if client has “out-of-network” mental health benefits.
 The exact amount of reimbursement, if any, depends on individual policies and it is your responsibility to learn your policy.
 To our knowledge, Limited Permit and intern therapists are not reimbursable under any insurance plans.
 Please check with yours to know for sure.Payment is expected at the time of service and TCC is not responsible for insurance company decisions.